Cult of personality: Germany

 Starting in the 1920s, during the early years of the Nazi Party, Nazi propaganda began to depict the Nazi leader Adolf Hitler as a demagogue figure who was the almighty defender and savior of Germany.
-After the end of World War I (1918) and the Treaty of Versailles (1919), the German people experienced turmoil under the Weimar Republic, and, according to Nazi propaganda, only Hitler could save them and restore Germany's greatness, which in turn gave rise to the "Führer-cult".
+After the end of World War I (1918) and the Treaty of Versailles (1919), the German people experienced turmoil under the Weimar Republic, and, according to Nazi propaganda, only Hitler could save them and restore Germany's greatness, which in turn gave rise to the "Führer-cult."

 During the five election campaigns in 1932, the Nazi newspaper Völkischer Beobachter portrayed Hitler as a man who had a mass movement united behind him, a man with one mission – to solely save Germany as the 'Leader of the coming Germany'.
-The Night of the Long Knives in 1934 – after which Hitler referred to himself as being single-handedly "responsible for the fate of the German people" – also helped to reinforce the myth that Hitler was the sole protector of the Volksgemeinschaft, the ethnic community of the German people.
+The Night of the Long Knives in 1934—after which Hitler referred to himself as being single-handedly "responsible for the fate of the German people"—also helped to reinforce the myth that Hitler was the sole protector of the Volksgemeinschaft, the ethnic community of the German people.

 Nazi Propaganda Minister Joseph Goebbels cultivated an image of Hitler as a "heroic genius".
-The myth also gave rise to the saying and concept, "If only the Führer knew".
-Germans thought that problems which they ascribed to the Nazi hierarchy would not have occurred if Hitler had been aware of the situation; thus Nazi bigwigs were blamed, and Hitler escaped criticism.
+The myth also gave rise to the saying and concept, "If only the Führer knew."
+Germans thought that problems that they ascribed to the Nazi hierarchy would not have occurred if Hitler had been aware of the situation; thus, Nazi bigwigs were blamed, and Hitler escaped criticism.
 British historian Ian Kershaw published his book The "Hitler Myth": Image and Reality in the Third Reich in 1987 and wrote:

 Hitler stood for at least some things they [German people] admired, and for many had become the symbol and embodiment of the national revival which the Third Reich had in many respects been perceived to accomplish.